MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-sqlcmd.md

 # Intermittent connection errors with SQLCMD

-This article helps you to resolve the intermittent connection errors using the command line utility **SQLCMD**.
+This article helps you to resolve the intermittent connection "OS error 10054" using the command line utility **SQLCMD**.

 ## Symptoms